La Courte Paille

 La Courte Paille (The Short Straw), FP 178, is a set of seven songs for voice and piano, composed in 1960 by Francis Poulenc on poems by Maurice Carême.
-The duration of the work is about 8 minutes.
+The duration of the work is roughly 8 minutes.

 History of the work

 Composed in July–August 1960, the songs were premiered at the festival of Royaumont Abbey, in 1961, by soprano Colette Herzog and Jacques Février as the pianist.